ajan890/Notes/CHIN 50/Week 8.md

 ### The Great Divergence
 * In the mid 1800's, China was the most commercialized areas in the world.
+* The Great Divergence refers to the differences in development in Western Europe and China (or the rest of the world)
+  * Europe started having much more advanced technologies (steam power, railroads, imperialism, etc.)
 * They had trade centers - essentially distribution hubs for many different resources.
   * During this time, grain moved by trade instead of tax
   * Tax was paid in cash instead of grain.